AviatrixSystems/avxlabs-docs/ace_pro/docs/lab3.md

 Logical View with the connection policy
 ```

+## 8. Final Connectivity Testing after Applying the Connection Policy

-Retest the connectivity; now you will have end-to-end connectivity across the multicloud environment.
+Verify that you have successfully **merged** both Network Domains.
+Retest the connectivity; you should now have end-to-end connectivity across the multicloud environment.

+### 8.1 Connectivity Test Using the Gatus App

+Once again, navigate to your POD Portal, locate the `Gatus widget`, and select **_aws-us-east-2-spoke1-test1_** as an example.

+Eventually, the ICMP check will begin to fail gradually.

+### 6.1 Connectivity Test Using the SSH Client <span style='color:#33ECFF'>(BONUS)</span></summary>

+If you're not satisfied with the Gatus dashboard, you can also use your personal `SSH client` to perform the connectivity tests!

 **AWS**: